ISM - A Kyndryl Company: 1981–1990

-The personal computer revolution began.
 SaskCOMP was leasing IBM's largest system and became the 8th largest computer operation in Canada.
 SaskCOMP rates were the lowest in the Canadian service bureau industry.
-In 1983, SaskCOMP celebrated its 10th anniversary!Efforts continued to focus on data security with new security policies, dedicated security employees and secure storage.
+Efforts continued to focus on data security with new security policies, dedicated security employees and secure storage.
 SaskCOMP increased the CPU capacity by 40% at Regina Regional Centre by upgrading equipment through a contract with IBM.
 Affirmative action was introduced to attract more target group employees to SaskCOMP.

 In 1986, SaskCOMP deployed the first Disaster Recovery Service in Western Canada.
 Gerald Thom was named the President of SaskCOMP.
 Remote control centres were established to provide access over high-speed lines.
 A new corporate registry was established for use by the legal profession to search for information on registered and non-profit companies.
 SaskCOMP upgraded technology with a new IBM 3090-200E processor installation.

 In 1988, SaskCOMP became Westbridge Group.
 Four provincially owned companies merged, and were privatized.
 A new direction in data storage was implemented with "tomorrow's technology in mind."
 In 1989, Westbridge shifted to integrated technology services.
 Len McCurdy was named president.
 Westbridge was listed as a penny stock on the Toronto Stock Exchange and every employee got 100 shares.
 At this time, the corporation nearly became insolvent due to investment in Mr. McCurdy's previous computer leasing company, just as computer leasing was becoming unprofitable.

 1991–2000

 ISM was formed through the merger of Westbridge Computer Corp and STM Systems Corp.
 The official opening of the new head office at 1 Research Drive, Regina.
 IBM assumed a controlling financial interest in ISM.
 IBM outsourced its internal computer operations (host and client-server systems) to ISM.
 ISM ranked as one of the top 500 Canadian companies, moving up almost 300 places in the survey by Commerce magazine.

 In 1995, ISM Information Systems Management Corporation becomes 100% owned by IBM.
 ISM sponsored the Grey Cup 1995 in Regina: "Huddle Up in Saskatchewan."
 In 1997, major organizational changes occurred with the creation of IBM Global Services.

 IBM Canada formed Regina-based ISM in 2005.
+The ISM name is not an acronym, and is simply three letters, known either as ISM or ISM - a Kyndryl company.

 2021

-ISM became a subsidiary of Kyndryl Canada Limited on September 1, 2021.
-The ISM name is not an acronym, and is simply three letters, known either as ISM or ISM - a Kyndryl company.
+ISM became a wholly owned subsidiary of Kyndryl Canada Limited on September 1, 2021.